joshhinds/joshhinds.github.io/index.md

 <hr>
 <p>The plan is to build out a comprehensive resource for
 those interested in learning search engine optimization (SEO) and organic traffic strategy.
-Remember, organic traffif refers to non-paid traffic.
+Remember, organic traffic refers to non-paid traffic.
 Check in every so often as I expect this guide to grow overtime.
 </p>
 <p>You can also learn more about what I'm up to on <a href="https://www.linkedin.com/in/joshhinds">my LinkedIn page</a>.</p>
 <p>